The 10 Components of Fitness for Cricket

 This reality check was necessary.
 Without it, my later years could have been marred by physical limitations.

-Now, I’m equipped not only to enjoy playing club cricket, but to play cricket at the highest levels again, and for me that was at the recent Over 40s Cricket World Cup in Cape Town.
+Now, I’m equipped not only to enjoy playing club cricket but also to play cricket at the highest levels again, and for me, that was at the recent Over 40s Cricket World Cup in Cape Town.

-This journey has taught me the true essence of athleticism and the importance of a well-rounded training plan that includes the 10 components of fitness for cricket.
+This journey has taught me the true essence of athleticism and the importance of a well-rounded training plan that includes the ten components of fitness for cricket.

 Final Thoughts: The 10 Components of Fitness for Cricket